 | Rocky Mountain Spotted Fever

-The Arkansas Department of Health utilizes the Centers for Disease Control and Prevention (CDC) case definition for Lyme disease.
-Current case definitions for all tickborne diseases can be found on the National Notifiable Diseases Surveillance System (NNDSS) website.
+The Arkansas Department of Health utilizes the Centers for Disease Control and Prevention (CDC) case definition for Lyme disease for reporting and surveillance purposes.
+Current case definitions for all tickborne diseases can be found on the CDC website.